 - Public meetings are held during the design of major street and utility projects, plus a meeting is held prior to construction.
-Bilingual staff provide assistance to Spanish and Chinese speakers. - News releases and notices are distributed informing residents/businesses of meetings or pending construction.
+Bilingual staff or paid translators provide assistance to Spanish and Chinese speakers. - News releases and notices targeted to the project area are distributed informing residents/businesses of meetings or pending construction.
 Spanish and Chinese media are included in the distribution of releases.
-Notices include information in Spanish and Chinese, or at a minimum, a statement in Spanish and Chinese saying that if they'd like information in Spanish or Chinese, to please contact the City (phone number provided). - Contractors for larger projects are required to establish and maintain a project web site and hotline number for complaints/questions.
-All hotlines accommodate bilingual (Spanish and Chinese speaking) calls.
-A link to the contractor's web site is provided on the City's web site.
+Notices include information in Spanish and Chinese, or at a minimum, a statement in Spanish and Chinese saying that information is available in Spanish or Chinese by contacting the City (phone number provided) or the project-specific hotline. - Contractors for larger projects are required to establish and maintain a project web page which resides on the City's website to maintain consistency and uniformity in information, and a hotline number for complaints/questions.
+All hotlines accommodate bilingual (Spanish and Chinese speaking) calls, and the project-specific webpages as part of the City's website accommodates multiple languages.

-• Project Update Newsletters are produced and mailed to residents and hand-delivered to businesses nearest the construction.
+• Project Updates are produced and mailed to residents and hand-delivered to businesses nearest the construction.
 The newsletters include information in Spanish and Chinese when projects occur in minority prevalent areas.

-The City Web site contains information about some of the larger construction projects.
-An e-mail list (ListServe) of persons interested in being notified of road closure/restrictions and street construction information is used to mail out information.
+The City Website contains information about some of the larger construction projects during design and construction, and the City's transportation plan and capital improvement plan are posted as well, to inform Chandler citizens of future projects.
+An e-mail list (ListServe) of persons interested in being notified of road closure/restrictions and street construction information is used to email out information.
 Residents use the City Web site to sign up to receive these notifications.
+In addition, the City's Communications & Public Affairs (CAPA) Office is used to supplement public outreach activities that have more significant impacts through the City's social media channels, such as NextDoor or FaceBook.